kn0wthing/Neural-Machine-Translation/README.md

-# Machine Transliteration ( English to Hindi ) Tensorflow
+# Neural Machine Translation ( English to Hindi )

-In this project, we have built a character level language model for [transliterating](https://en.wikipedia.org/wiki/Transliteration) English text into Hindi.
+In this project, we have built a character level language model for [translating](https://en.wikipedia.org/wiki/Transliteration) English text into Hindi.
 It is implemented using TensorFlow.
 Transliteration is the phonetic translation of the words in a source language ( here English ) into equivalent words in a target language ( here Hindi ).
 It preserves the pronunciation of the words.
 This project has been inspired by the NMT model developed by [deep-diver]( https://github.com/deep-diver/EN-FR-MLT-tensorflow ).

-### Note: Refer to [GUIDE.md](/GUIDE.md) for a brief on code implementation.

 ## Overview of the Architecture
 Transliteration being a type of many to many problem, we built a encoder-decoder model in TensorFlow.
 The objective of the model is Transliterating English text to Hindi script.

-* **Dataset:** We have used [FIRE 2013](http://cse.iitkgp.ac.in/resgrp/cnerg/qa/fire13translit/index.html) dataset to train the model.
+* **Dataset:** We have used [HINDI-2-ENGLISH](https://www.kaggle.com/datasets/aiswaryaramachandran/hindienglish-corpora) dataset to train the model.
 FIRE dataset is useful for transliteration tasks, the one we used contains 30,823 word transliteration pairs of English to Hindi.
 * **Exploring the data:**
 The data has been stored separately into two variables; source text and target text i.e. English and Hindi respectively